-Recent research has shown that diet CAN indeed impact disease activity and plays a role in improving the integrity of the gut lining and the intestinal immune response.
+Recent research has shown that diet CAN indeed impact disease activity and plays a role in improving the integrity of the gut lining.
+As well as improving the intestinal immune response.

-According to the literature, one of the strongest diets for achieving remission of Crohn’s disease is exclusive enteral nutrition (EEN) – ie. consuming ONLY a liquid diet of a prescribed nutritional formula for 4-12 weeks.
+According to the literature, one of the strongest diets for achieving remission of Crohn’s disease is exclusive enteral nutrition (EEN).
+Which is consuming ONLY a liquid diet of a prescribed nutritional formula for 4-12 weeks.

 Let’s be honest – this isn’t a sustainable approach for most people.
 It is extremely difficult for most people to maintain a liquid-only diet.
-Most of the research looking at EEN as a therapeutic option has been done in pediatric populations, and the results are less conclusive in adult populations.
+Most of the research looking at EEN as a therapeutic option has been done in pediatric populations.
+The results are less conclusive in adult populations.

-To maintain a sense of dietary normalcy and improve quality of life in patients, a less restrictive version of the liquid-only enteral nutrition diet has emerged called the Crohn’s Disease Exclusion Diet with Partial Enteral Nutrition (CDED + PEN).
+To maintain a sense of dietary normalcy and improve quality of life in patients, a less restrictive version of the liquid-only enteral nutrition diet has emerged.
+It is called the Crohn’s Disease Exclusion Diet with Partial Enteral Nutrition (CDED + PEN).
 Let me tell you more!

 Crohn’s Disease Exclusion Diet + Partial Enteral Nutrition (CDED + PEN)

-Just as it sounds, partial enteral nutrition involves liquid nutrition formulas too, but only as part of the diet, rather than the entire diet.
+Just as it sounds, partial enteral nutrition involves liquid nutrition formulas too.
+But only as part of the diet – rather than the entire diet.
 These nutrition formulas are consumed orally – no tubes or complicated set-ups needed!
 These nutritional drinks are used in combination with eating solid foods as well.
-This combination of nutrition formula and real foods makes this diet less restrictive and better for the patients’ quality of life overall.
+This combination of nutrition formula and real foods makes this diet less restrictive.
+As well as better for the patients’ quality of life overall.

-Retrospective analysis studies show that this diet can induce remission and mucosal healing in approximately 70% of children and adults treated with this method.
+Retrospective analysis studies show that this diet can induce remission and mucosal healing in approximately 70% of children and adults.
 It may also be a useful treatment to induce remission in patients who are failing with biologic therapies.

 The Three Phases: All You Need to Know About CDED + PEN

-As mentioned above, CDED + PEN involves three different stages, starting with the most restrictive and transitioning to the least restrictive as the disease state improves.
+As mentioned above, CDED + PEN involves three different stages.
+Starting with the most restrictive and transitioning to the least restrictive – as the disease state improves.
 In each phase of the CDED, there is a list of mandatory foods, allowed foods, and disallowed foods.
-Mandatory foods are foods that each patient should consume daily to ensure adequate intake of protein, and important prebiotics to feed probiotic bacteria – particularly certain carbohydrates called resistant starch and pectin.
+Mandatory foods are foods that each patient should consume daily to ensure adequate intake of protein.
+As well as to ensure important prebiotics to feed probiotic bacteria.
+Particularly certain carbohydrates called resistant starch and pectin.